maotar/Binance-Advanced-Trading-Options/README.md

 ## Usage ##
 1. Trailing Stop

-   Trader will track and compare the current ask price against the highest ask price since activation, if the difference is greater than the percentage set in options a market sell order will be placed.
+   Trader will track and compare the current ask price against the highest ask price since execution, if the difference is greater than the percentage set in options a market sell order will be placed.

    Fields:
-   * Symbol (required), enter full trade pair name like BNBBTC or BNBETH, will be validated against currently available pairs.
+   * Symbol (required), enter full trade pair name like BNBBTC or BNBETH, will be validated against currently available pairs (list gets updated every 3 minutes)
-   * Amount (required), the quantity of coins to buy, currently does not accept fractional numbers, only full coins
+   * Amount (required), the quantity of coins to buy, currently fractional numbers are not supported, only full coins
-   * Start Price (Optional, activated through checkbox next to input field), advanced feature, trader will wait to enter the position until start price is reached
+   * Start Price (Optional, activated through checkbox next to input field), advanced feature, trader will wait to enter the position until current ask price is equal or above start price specified
    * Trail % (required), percentage difference compared to highest price till sell order is triggered
-   * Ratio (required, set to 0 if not), advanced feature, percentage increase of Trail % per percent profit compared to enter price, think of it as adaptive trail percentage (e.g. Trail % = 1, Ratio = 0.2, current profit = 3%, effective trail percentage = 1.6%)
+   * Ratio (required, set to 0 if not desired), advanced feature, percentage increase of Trail % per percent profit compared to enter price, think of it as adaptive trail percentage (e.g. Trail % = 1, Ratio = 0.2, current profit = 3.1%, effective trail percentage = 1.6%)
    * Confirmations (required), trader will track current ask price every second, after the amount of confirmations (seconds where sell condition will be met) the sell order will be placed, think of it as the sensitivity of the trailing stop